-The removed tissue is sent to a laboratory.
-A specialist called a pathologist checks it under a microscope to see if there is an area of healthy cells around the cancer – this is known as a clear margin.
-The pathologist will create a report, which will include information about:
+A pathologist looks at the tissue under a microscope to check for an area of healthy cells around the cancer – known as a clear margin.

 - the size and grade of the cancer

 - whether there are cancer cells near the edge (margin) of the removed breast tissue

 - whether the cells are hormone receptor positive and/or HER2 positive or triple negative, unless this has already been reported on the core biopsy results

 - whether the cancer has spread to any lymph nodes.

 The pathology report will guide your doctors on what other treatment may be best for you.
 If there are cancer cells found close to the edge of the removed tissue (which is called an involved or positive margin), there is a higher risk of the cancer returning.
 You may need to have further surgery for more tissue to be removed (called a re-excision or wider excision).
 Your doctor may also suggest that you have a mastectomy.

 After breast-conserving surgery, you’ll usually have radiation therapy to destroy any cancer cells that may be left in the breast or armpit.